DennisMarkham/week-4-game/Readme.md

 This program is a game.
-It does not fully function yet.
-Ideally, the user has 10 tries to guess the letter the computer is "thinking of."
-The user does this by pressing a key.
-Each incorrect guess is logged.
-If the user does not guess correctly in ten tries, a loss is added to his/her tally, the incorrect letter guesses are cleared, and the computer thinks of a new letter.
-If the user guesses correctly, the computer generates a new number, the incorrect letter guesses are cleared, and a win is added to his/her tally.
+The user is given a random number 1 - 120, and expected to match his or her "score" to that number.
+The user does this by clicking crystals which have each been assigned random number values 1-12.
+These numbers are not visible to player but he/she will see how the score increments upon clicking one of the four crystals, and this value will remain consistent through the duration of the game.
+If the player exceeds the given random number, it is a loss.
+If the player matches it, it adds to the win tally.
+Eitherway, the game resets.